1 item added to your cart

 View Chicago Community College Faculty Development Seminar 2014 in a larger map

-As a result of this faculty development seminar, participants will be able to:
+As a result of this faculty development seminar, participants will be able to do the following:

 This innovative law-based civics program combines classroom and community learning.
 Classroom activities cover the evaluation, debate, and critical analysis of legal issues that affect individuals, their families, and communities.
 Students develop a practical understanding of the U.S. legal system while learning about aspects of civil, criminal, constitutional, family, immigration, and consumer law.